yusufarbc/yusufarbc/README.md

 ### Hi there 👋

-- 🔭 I’m currently a computer engineering student
+- 🔭 I’m a computer engineer. a little more than engineer!
-- 🌱 I’m currently learning cyber security
+- 🌱 I am currently studying and learning about cybersecurity. never ending learning!
 - 📫 How to reach me: https://t.me/yusufarbc
 - ⚡ Fun fact: codes don't lie, comments sometimes lie